CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/card/card.md

 Card Components are thumbnails of content from other views.
 Cards include 5 possible elements:

-1. Program icon (corresponds to category)
+1. Program icon.
+Corresponds to program category.
+[See the full set of icons here](./icons#program-card-icons).
-1. Plain language headline (program.name.plain)
+1. Plain language headline
-1. Program name (program)
+1. Program name
-1. Brief description (excerpt)
+1. Brief description
 1. Link to the program guide